KnowageLabs/Knowage-Documentation/chapter_3/create_dossier/index.rst

 .. important::
        **Enterprise Edition**

-       If you purchased Knowage EE, the following features are available only in KnowageER license.
+       If you purchased Knowage EE, the following features are available only with the right license.

 XML Template